-Russian Media Got Exclusive Julian Assange Arrest Footage, Raising More Questions About Wikileaks Russia Link
+Russian Media Got Exclusive Julian Assange Arrest Footage, Raising More Questions About WikiLeaks Russia Link

-Wikileaks founder Julian Assange was arrested Thursday morning at the Ecuadorian embassy in London, England, where he had been holed up for seven years, after Ecuador revoked his grant of asylum, as Inquisitr reported.
+Wikileaks founder Julian Assange was arrested Thursday morning at the Ecuadorian embassy in London, England, where he had been holed up for seven years, after Ecuador revoked his grant of asylum, as The Inquisitr reported.
 But in one of the more curious aspects of the dramatic arrest, the first and only footage of Assange being pulled out of the embassy by police was shot by a media outlet owned by the Russian government.

-Though the charges against Assange in the United States relate only to his alleged conspiracy with former U.S. Army intelligence analyst Chelsea Manning to steal classified material in 2010 and 2011, according to the Justice Department indictment against Assange, Assange and Wikileaks published Democratic campaign emails stolen by Russian hackers during the 2016 presidential campaign, as another Justice Department indictment filed last year by Russia investigation Special Counsel Robert Mueller alleged.
+Though the charges against Assange in the United States relate only to his alleged conspiracy with former U.S. Army intelligence analyst Chelsea Manning to steal classified material in 2010 and 2011, according to the Justice Department indictment against him, those aren’t his only legal issues.
+Assange and WikiLeaks published Democratic campaign emails stolen by Russian hackers during the 2016 presidential campaign, as another Justice Department indictment filed last year by Russia investigation special counsel Robert Mueller alleged.

 Assange also formerly hosted a political talk show, The Julian Assange Show, on the Russian government-owned propaganda network RT.
-The outlet that filmed the Assange arrest, Ruptly, is a subsidiary of RT, also fully owned by the Russian government.
+The outlet that filmed the Assange arrest, Ruptly, is a subsidiary of RT, and also fully owned by the Russian government.

-So how did Ruptly get one of the world’s biggest scoops, exclusively filming the Assange arrest?
-According to a CNN report, Ruptly news executive Laura Lucchini said that her organization simply put in more hard work than any other news gathering crew.
+So how did Ruptly get one of the world’s biggest scoops by exclusively filming the Assange arrest?
+According to a CNN report, Ruptly news executive Laura Lucchini said that her organization simply put in more hard work than any other news-gathering crew.

 For those wondering!
 Here is how we captured the images! pic.twitter.com/UdfY0VwMXB